ravencats111/stats220/content/assignments/assignment3.md

 [here](https://github.com/STATS-UOA/stats220/releases/download/v1.0/2018-citibike-tripdata.csv)
 to `data/` under your `Rproj` folder.

--   You MUST use the Rmd template provided [(download from here)]().
+-   You MUST use the Rmd template provided.
+Download the template [here]() and save it to your `Rproj` folder.
 If you fail to compile the Rmd due to some missing packages, install these packages on your computer.
 -   NO marks will be given to the submission that cannot be reproduced on instructor’s machine.
--   NO interactive graphics will be accepted.
 -   Show and place all relevant source code, output, and narratives to the appropriate sections; otherwise, marks will be deducted.
 -   Set each figure’s size appropriately for clear presentation.
--   If you use other data sets to enrich the exploration, please fill [the Google form]() and upload your data.
+-   If you use other sources of data to enrich the exploration, please fill [the Google form]() and upload your data.
 Make sure that all data files are placed under the `data/` folder.

 ### ➡️ [Citi Bike NYC offical website](http://citibikenyc.com)